DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Experiments

 \subsection{Setup}

-We resize the input images to $H{\times}W{=}128{\times}128$ and use latent code dimension $d{=}128$.
-We set $\lambda_1{=}0.004,\lambda_2{=}0.002$ to balance the different loss terms, and $\tau{=}0.07$ and $d_s{=}0.9999$ for EMA update in the shape contrastive metric learning.
-We use the Adam optimizer~\cite{kingma2014adam} with the learning rate as 0.0002, and train 50k iterations with a batch size of 64.
-To narrow down the domain gap between synthetic and real images, we perform data augmentation following \cite{multiAAE2020}; details are provided in the supplementary document.
+We resize the input images to $H{\times}W = 128{\times}128$, use a latent code dimension $d = 128$, and set $d_s=0.9995$ for the EMA decay, $\lambda_1 = 0.004,\lambda_2 = 0.002$ for balancing the loss terms.
+We use the Adam optimizer~\cite{kingma2014adam} with default parameters and a learning rate of 0.0002, and train 50k iterations for settings I, II, and 150k iterations for setting III, with a batch size of 64 to convergence.
+Detailed network structure and training data preparation are in the supplementary document.